steven-aj/steven-aj.github.io/src/lib/markdown/home.md

   - blog
 ---

-## Welcome, from The Void

-A digital garden sprouted from a love for software & rooted in self-reliance and authenticity.
-No tracking, no spin - just raw thoughts, deep dives and occasional open-source news.

-Not a portfolio & not for profit.
+### Open Code.
+Neon Dreams.

+You've found my digital garden - a place rooted in authenticity and nurtured by a love for software.
 This is my place to think, reflect, connect, and contribute.
-Consume what you need, leave the rest.
+Consume what you need & leave the rest.

+There's no tracking here and no spin.
+It's not a portfolio & it's not for profit - just raw thoughts, deep dives and occasional open-source news.

+**Welcome, Void Walker**.

-**Welcome to my garden.** May peace find you in the most chaotic of places.
+*May peace find you in the most chaotic of places.*